bglezseoane/gitcher/README.md

 $ python setup.py install
 ```

-Both methods install last **gitcher** stable version on your machine.
+Both methods install last Gitcher stable version on your machine.
 Now you can run it on your shell using:

 ```
 $ gitcher